 #1: Flex Seal embrace the meme

 Like Sugru, Flex Seal realized the massive potential of Youtube and viral video marketing.
-Flex Seal created some absolutely ridiculous infomercials, presented by CEO Phil Swift – an extremely energetic and likeable personality.
+Flex Seal created some absolutely ridiculous infomercials, presented by CEO Phil Swift – an extremely energetic and likable personality.

 The craziness of the Flex Seal infomercials spread like wildfire and memes popped up everywhere.

-A lot of companies and celebrities go in to damage control when they get unexpected attention online, trying to stop the spread of memes but Flex Seal fully embraced it, doubling down on the insane infomercials, responding positively and encouraging the the buzz created on social media and sponsoring other content creators to create ridiculous videos with Flex Seal products.
+A lot of companies and celebrities go into damage control when they get unexpected attention online, trying to stop the spread of memes but Flex Seal fully embraced it, doubling down on the insane infomercials, responding positively, and encouraging the buzz created on social media and sponsoring other content creators to create ridiculous videos with Flex Seal products.